ntouev/ArmOs/README.md

 0000000060000020: 0x00000000 0x00000000

 ```
+ This is implemented because adding the binary file with the __-kernel__ flag maps the code in address 0x60010000, since this is the address where a Linux kernel would have been mapped. *(QEMU is developed to emulate the Linux kernel.)*

+In file **linkscript.ld**, we link the virtual __ROM in 0x60010000.
+RAM is linked in 0x70000000__.

+*This is, of course, something that in real hardware would not happen.
+If this project is implemented on a real platform in the future, this should be considered. __The linker script should be modified, in this case.__*

-And this is the memory (ROM) where kernel.bin is mapped:
+This is the memory (ROM) where kernel.bin is mapped:
 ```
 (qemu) xp /100w 0x60010000
 0000000060010000: 0xea000006 0xea00002c 0xeafffffe 0xea00002a